TheSchnappi/articy2renpy/README.md

 In articy:draft, NPCs are defined as a so called entity instead.
 For creating the dialogue, the converter takes the DialogueFragments linked entity and trys to use the entities "ExternalId" property for writing the line of dialogue when converting to RenPy.
 If the ExternalId is not set the exporter will use the DisplayName instead.
 So if you have a DialogueFragment linked to the entity `Eileen`, make sure that the ExternalId is set to `e`.

 Because articy:draft supports custom entity-templates that not always have to be NPCs, the exporter supports a custom keyword lists for identifying specific NPC entities.
-All you need to do is add your custom Type name (in the UI called "Technical Name") to the npc_types list in the config file, separated by a ";".
+All you need to do is add your custom Type name (in the UI called "Technical Name") to the npc_types list in the config file, separated by a `;`.
 The npc_types list is already populated with the default entries of articy:draft.

 For creating text that is not spoken by anyone, simply create and use an NPC/Entity named "narrator" in articy:draft.
 The converter will then omit the name of spoken dialogue by the "narrator".

 Please note: Entities are not exported or converted to RenPy, so make sure that your NPCs are also defined in your RenPy project!

 ## Known Limitations:
-- Each new run will overwrite all existing files it generates, so modifying these files can be tricky.
-This unfortunately makes the *[DialogueName]\_end* jump hard to use.
-As a work around for now you can copy the exit jump into a new separate .rpy file and delete the original exit label.
-If you have a better solution, I am open for ideas.
-- Because articy:draft uses C# style expressions and conditions to evaluate the dialogues in the presentation, while Ren'Py is written in Python, expressions and instructions are prone to fail.
+- Because articy:draft uses C# style expressions and conditions, while Ren'Py is written in Python, expressions and instructions might be somewhat prone to fail.
 The converter tries to smooth the process with some simple string replacements for the most common.
-In the end you are likely better to just write your python code inside articy:draft and dismiss its presentation mode.
+In the end you are likely better to just write your python code inside articy:draft and dismiss the presentation mode.
+- Dialogues or FlowFragments that are empty or have no node that connects to either their input or output pin, will break the converter script.
 - Dialogue and FlowFragments can currently only have ONE input pin and output pin.
-- Dialogues or FlowFragments that are empty or have no node that connects to either their input or output pin, will break the converter script.

 ## FAQ:
 **Q:** How do I create a choice menu? <br />